Google Cloud Compute Options

 • Standard Environment

-• Deployments are generally faster than deployments in flexible environment.
+• Deployments are generally faster — instance startup time is in seconds for auto-scaling.

 • Flexible Environment